puid/Elixir/README.md

 #### Characters

 As previous noted, the entropy of a random string is equal to the entropy per character times the length of the string.
 Using this value leads to an easy calculation of **entropy representation efficiency** (`ere`).
 We can define `ere` as the ratio of random string entropy to the number of bits required to represent the string.
-As example, the lower case alphabet has an entropy per character of 4.7, so an ID of length 8 using those characters has 37.6 bits of entropy.
+For example, the lower case alphabet has an entropy per character of 4.7, so an ID of length 8 using those characters has 37.6 bits of entropy.
 Since each lower case character requires 1 byte, this leads to an `ere` of 37.6 / 64 = 0.59, or 59%.
 (Note: Elixir strings are UTF-8 encoded, so non-ascii characters occupy more than 1 byte).

 <a name="UUIDCharacters"></a>

-However, the total entropy of a string is the product of the entropy per character times the string length *only* if each character in the final string is equally probable.
+The total entropy of a string is the product of the entropy per character times the string length *only* if each character in the final string is equally probable.
 This is always the case for `Puid`, and is usually the case for other random string generators.
 There is, however, a notable exception: the version 4 string representation of a `uuid`.
 As defined in [RFC 4122, Section 4.4](https://tools.ietf.org/html/rfc4122#section-4.4), a v4 `uuid` uses a total of 32 hex and 4 hyphen characters.
 Although the hex characters can represent 4 bits of entropy each, 6 bits of the hex representation in a `uuid` are actually fixed, so there is only `32*4 - 6 = 122`-bits of entropy (not 128).
 The 4 fixed-position hyphen characters contribute zero entropy.
 So a 36 character `uuid` has an `ere` of `122 / (36*8) = 0.40`, or **40%**.
-Compare that to, say, the default `Puid` generator, which has slightly higher entropy (128 bits) and yet yields an `ere` of 0.75, or **75%**.
+Compare that to, say, the default `Puid` generator, which has slightly higher entropy (132 bits) and yet yields an `ere` of 0.75, or **75%**.
 Who doesn't love efficiency?

 [TOC](#TOC)